-The simplest explanation is that probate being granted mean that the Supreme Court has recognised that a will is legally valid.
-The grant is the court’s document that recognises a person is authorised to deal with the estate of the deceased.
+The simplest explanation is that a grant of probate means that the Supreme Court has recognised a will to be legally valid.
+The grant is the court’s document that rubber stamps that a person is authorised to deal with the estate of the deceased.

 In NSW, there’s no statutory requirement for probate to be obtained in every case but it is required in some instances.
-As such, it’s wise for the executor ask asset-holders such as banks whether they require probate to permit the transfer of assets – just as is advisable in Queensland.
+As such, it’s wise for the executor to ask asset holders such as banks whether they require probate to permit the transfer of assets – just as is advisable in Queensland.

 Probate isn’t required if assets are jointly held with a person who has survived the deceased.
 However, if real estate, for example, was held solely by the deceased or a share of the real estate was held by the deceased as a tenant-in-common with another individual, a grant of probate will be required in order for the estate to be able to handle the property.

-Under Victorian jurisdiction, estates are often administered without a grant of probate, with banks and insurance companies releasing funds without probate if the value of the funds are low and there are no undue complications to the will.
+Under Victorian jurisdiction, estates are often administered without a grant of probate.
+Banks and insurance companies may release funds without probate if the value of the funds is low and there are no undue complications to the will.
 However, if an executor is required to prove their title to assets of the deceased, in Victoria probate is then required.

 If the deceased owned real estate either solely or as a tenant-in-common, probate is always required.
 But if assets were jointly held, a death certificate should be enough to transfer funds to the surviving joint holder, although an application to the Land Titles Office will be needed to transfer property.

-Super trustees will often pay funds directly to a nominee, however if the deceased’s nomination is invalid, they may choose to transfer to a specific person or the deceased legal’s representative.
+Super trustees will often pay funds directly to a nominee, however, if the deceased’s nomination is invalid, they may choose to transfer to a specific person or the deceased’s legal representative.
 In such cases, the executor will need to contact the super fund to understand the terms of release.